Eyened/rtnls_vascx_models/README.md

 ---

 > [!IMPORTANT]
 > The entire VascX pipeline, including feature extraction is available here: [retinalysis-vascx](https://github.com/eyened/retinalysis-vascx).
 A new preprint presenting the pipeline is [available here](https://arxiv.org/abs/2602.08580).
-We will stop supporting this repository and move the new one linked above.
+We will stop supporting this repository and move to the new one linked above.
 We will keep updating the models and pipeline there.

 # 👁️ VascX models